scstech85/DocEmul/README.md

 ### Download background images
 Run the script to download images from our repository.

-sh Data/Esposalles/download_extract_background_files.sh
+`sh Data/Esposalles/download_extract_background_files.sh`

-After that, you can find some background images into Data/Esposalles/Background
+After that, you can find some background images into `Data/Esposalles/Background`

 ### Generate synthetic pages
 Run the script to generate some synthetic image with data augmentation using:

-python generate_esposalles_images.py
+`python generate_esposalles_images.py`

 Try to modify the script to generate more pages.

 ## Brandenburg
 It is possible to emulate the generation of documents for the dataset Brandenburg.
-Running the script test_generate_brandenburg.py it will be possible to generate documents following the Brandenburg model (branden2.xml).
-It will build the synthetic dataset (only text over a transparent background)  into the local directory "GENERATED/Brandenburg/test".
+Running the script `python test_generate_brandenburg.py` it will be possible to generate documents following the Brandenburg model (`branden2.xml`).
+It will build the synthetic dataset (only text over a transparent background)  into the local directory `GENERATED/Brandenburg/test`.